 - 1. A survey of various plate theories and techniques used to predict the response of laminated plates under buckling loads. - 2.
-The development of a theoretical model capable of predicting buckling loads in a thin laminated plate. - 3.
+The development of a theoretical model capable of predicting buckling loads in a thin laminated plate as a new and unprecedented approach. - 3.
 The development and application of the finite element technique for the analysis of rectangular laminated plates subjected to a buckling load. - 4.
-Investigation of the accuracy of the theoretical model through a wide range of theoretical and experimental comparisons.
+Investigation of the accuracy of the theoretical model through a wide range of theoretical and experimental comparisons. - 5.
+Further investigations on the influence of coupling between bending and extension and/or twisting on the response of laminated plates could be carried out.

-- 5. Further investigations on the influence of coupling between bending and extension and/or twisting on the response of laminated plates could be carried out. - 6.
-Generation of new results based on classical laminated plate theory (CLPT).
+6. Generation of new results based on classical laminated plate theory (CLPT).